NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Behavioral_Spotlight/Behavioral_Spotlight_Price_Perception_vs_Reality.md

 ## Strategic Implication

-**BOGO** and **No Promotion** periods both generate strong perception effects — but for **different behavioral reasons**.
+**BOGO** and **No Promotion** periods both generate strong perception effects, but for **different behavioral reasons**.
 This suggests that promotional strategy should be **behaviorally segmented** based on consumer trust levels, brand positioning, and retailer framing power.

 ---